Skip to main content

 The Team

-• Dr Susie Wang Co-director
+• Dr Susie Wang Insights & Data Systems

-• Dr Adam Corner Advisor
+• Dr Adam Corner Impact, Engagement & Strategy

 Disclaimer: Climate Barometer is nonpartisan and politically independent.
 Climate Barometer does not support or oppose any particular political party and our content is not intended to affect how someone might vote.
 Any political opinions and engagement in political activities undertaken by individuals working for Climate Barometer are in their individual capacities.